build-on-aws/content/posts/build-and-manage-a-resilient-service-using-aws-sdks/index.md

 #### Deep health checks

-This next phase of the example sets a parameter that instructs the web server to use a deep health check.
+The next phase sets a parameter that instructs the web server to use a deep health check.
 This means that the web server returns an error code when it can't connect to the recommendations service.
-Remember, it takes a minute or two for the load balancer to detect an unhealthy instance because of the threshold configuration.
+Remember, it takes a minute or two for the load balancer to detect an unhealthy instance because of the threshold configuration, so if you check health right away, the instance might report as healthy.

-Now, the instance with bad credentials reports as unhealthy:
+The instance with bad credentials reports as unhealthy:

 ```bash
 ----------------------------------------------------------------------------------------